TomokiMiyauci/isx/README.md

 ## isTruthy

-Whether the value is `MaybeTruthy` or not.
+Whether the value is `TruthyLike` or not.

 ```ts
 import { isTruthy } from "https://deno.land/x/isx@$VERSION/mod.ts";